Revive a Fiddle Leaf Fig

 After about a month, the stick started to show signs of life.

 The trunk started growing new leaves and getting taller.
 Two months later, the tree has several new leaves and is starting to look like its old self.
+It was time to revive a fiddle leaf fig.

 As a bonus, Roxanne was able to propagate the piece they had to cut off the tree and get it to grow.